Sandwich Construction of Symmetry TFTs for the Centre Symmetries of Chern-Simons, Yang-Mills, and Einstein Gravity: Introduction and Summary

 More recently, it has been discovered that such generalised symmetries are organised and classified by a \emph{symmetry topological field theory} (SymTFT) \cite{Apruzzi:2021nmk,Bhardwaj:2023ayw, Bhardwaj:2023fca}, which is a topological field theory in one higher dimension that, under appropriate boundary conditions, dimensionally reduces to the non-topological theory whose symmetries we are considering, as reviewed in \cite{Bhardwaj:2023kri,Schafer-Nameki:2023jdn}.
 Many applications and constructions of SymTFTs are now known, and they remain a topic of intense investigation \cite{Ji:2019jhk,Gaiotto:2020iye,Apruzzi:2021nmk,Apruzzi:2022rei,Chatterjee:2022tyg,Kaidi:2022cpf,Antinucci:2022vyk,Kaidi:2023maf,vanBeest:2022fss,Bhardwaj:2023ayw,Bhardwaj:2023bbf,Gagliano:2024off,Bhardwaj:2024igy,Antinucci:2024ltv,Jia:2025jmn,Schafer-Nameki:2025fiy,Jia:2025bui,Antinucci:2025fjp}.

-In particular, \(d\)-dimensional Yang--Mills theory with gauge group \(G\) enjoys a \(\operatorname Z(G)\)-valued one-form electric symmetry as well as a \(\pi_1(G)\)-valued \((d-3)\)-form magnetic symmetry \cite{Polyakov:1976fu,Polyakov:1975rs,tHooft:1977nqb}, which plays a crucial role in confinement (as reviewed in \cite{Holland:2000uj,Ogilvie:2012is}; cf.\ the recent discussions in \cite{Nguyen:2024ikq,Hayashi:2024yjc,Giansiracusa:2025hfj, Borsten:2025diy}).
+In particular, \(d\)-dimensional Yang-Mills theory with gauge group \(G\) enjoys a \(\operatorname Z(G)\)-valued one-form electric symmetry as well as a \(\pi_1(G)\)-valued \((d-3)\)-form magnetic symmetry \cite{Polyakov:1976fu,Polyakov:1975rs,tHooft:1977nqb}, which plays a crucial role in confinement (as reviewed in \cite{Holland:2000uj,Ogilvie:2012is}; cf.\ the recent discussions in \cite{Nguyen:2024ikq,Hayashi:2024yjc,Giansiracusa:2025hfj, Borsten:2025diy}).
 One can trade the electric symmetry for the magnetic one or vice versa by gauging the respective discrete symmetries, and this corresponds to changes in topological boundary conditions of the SymTFT.
-Relatedly, recent works have investigated generalised symmetries in gravity \cite{Hinterbichler:2022agn, Gomez-Fayren:2023qly,Hull:2024bcl,Hull:2024ism,Cheung:2024ypq,Hull:2025ivk}, and in particular Einstein gravity enjoys a one-form symmetry valued in the centre of the Lorentz group similar to Yang--Mills theory \cite{Cheung:2024ypq}.
+Relatedly, recent works have investigated generalised symmetries in gravity \cite{Hinterbichler:2022agn, Gomez-Fayren:2023qly,Hull:2024bcl,Hull:2024ism,Cheung:2024ypq,Hull:2025ivk}, and in particular Einstein gravity enjoys a one-form symmetry valued in the centre of the Lorentz group similar to Yang-Mills theory \cite{Cheung:2024ypq}.